pgRouting/pgrouting/doc/withPoints/pgr_withPointsCost.rst

    withPoints family of functions.

 .. index::
-    single: withPointsCost - Proposed ; One To One - Proposed on v2.2
+    single: withPointsCost ; One To One

 One to One
 ...............................................................................